openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  your profile when they select your linked username in forums.
 You can share either a limited profile or a full profile.

- .. note:: You can change certain profile settings in the edX mobile app, but
+ .. note:: You can change certain profile settings in the edX app, but be
-    be aware that the profile page on edx.org shows more information than the profile in the mobile app shows.
+    aware that the profile page on edx.org shows more information than the profile in the app shows.

     You must specify your birth year before you can share a full profile.
 If you are under 13 years of age, you cannot share a full profile or add a profile picture.

- In the edX mobile app, follow these steps to view or edit your profile.
+ In the edX app, follow these steps to view or edit your profile.

  #.
 From the main menu, select **Account**.